 - Avoid acidic drinks like sodas and juices

-- Visit your dentist twice a year (or as recommended) for check-ups and cleanings
+- Visit your dentist twice yearly (or as recommended) for check-ups and cleanings.

 How Can You Prevent Cavities?